-The LACOSTE CSR policy aims first at protecting the collaborators, the working tool and the brand: the Code of conduct LACOSTE clarifies our rules of the game and makes sensitive the collaborators in the CSR stakes.
+The LACOSTE CSR policy aims first at protecting the collaborators, the working tool and the brand: the Partners & Suppliers Charter LACOSTE clarifies our rules of the game and makes sensitive the collaborators in the CSR stakes.

 RAW MATERIALS: A SELECTION IN LINE WITH THE CSR COMMITMENTS